chaconnewu/awesome-augmented/awesomes/awesome-linux.md

   <a href="http://www.enlightenment.org/">
    Enlightenment
   </a>
-  - Enlightenment is not just a window manager for Linux/X11 and others, but also a whole suite of libraries to help you create beautiful user interfaces with much less work than doing it the old fashioned way and fighting with traditional toolkits, not to mention a traditional window manager
+  - Enlightenment is not just a window manager for Linux/X11 and others, but also a whole suite of libraries to help you create beautiful user interfaces with much less work than doing it the old fashioned way and fighting with traditional toolkits, not to mention a traditional window manager.
  </li>
  <li>
   <a href="http://www.fluxbox.org/">